Cooper Cares

 Drone Policy

 Out of safety concerns for guests, employees, and resort property, as well as concerns for individual privacy, Ski Cooper (“Resort”) prohibits the operation or use of unmanned aerial systems (UAS), or drones, without prior written authorization from the Resort.
-To read the entire Drone Policy, please click the link above to Cooper’s Terrain Access Policy, wherein the full Drone Policy is located.
+To read the entire Drone Policy, please click this link for Cooper’s Terrain Access Policy, wherein the full Drone Policy is located.

 Equipment